nishamuktewar/techtree/shioulin/prophet_spin.md

 [Prophet](https://facebookincubator.github.io/prophet/), a general purpose time series forecasting package with both Python and R interfaces.

-Python and R already have plenty of time series forecasting options, so what's the big deal about Prophet?
-The reason it caught our eye is that the backend is implemented in Stan, a probablistic programming language we spent some time working with in our most recent report.
+As Python and R already have plenty of time series forecasting options, why is Prophet interesting?
+It caught our eye because the backend is implemented in [Stan](http://mc-stan.org/), a probablistic programming language we researched in our most recent report.
+(If you're curious about this topic, check out our [educational webinar](https://www.youtube.com/watch?v=7BjqGEl6mRs&feature=youtu.be).

-This choice means that Prophet offers many of the advantages of the Bayesian approach that we discuss in depth in our recent report.
+This choice means that Prophet offers many of the advantages of the Bayesian inference.
 In particular, the models have a simple, interpretable structure (seasonality) on which prior analyst knowledge can be imposed, and forecasts include confidence intervals derived from the full posterior distribution, which means they offer a data-driven estimate of risk.

-In this post, we take Prophet for a spin, looking at its user interface and performance with a couple of datasets.
+In this post, we take Prophet for a spin, exploring its user interface and performance on a couple of datasets.

 ## The model

-Prophet implements a general purpose time series model that is suitable for the kind of data seen at Facebook.
-It offers piecewise trends, multiple seasonality (day of week, day of year, etc.) and floating holidays.
+Prophet implements a general purpose time series model suitable for the kind of data seen at Facebook.
+It offers piecewise trends, multiple seasonality (day of week, day of year, etc.), and floating holidays.

 Prophet frames the time series forecasting problem as a curve-fitting exercise.
 The dependent variable is a sum of three components: growth, periodic